chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Camera/Camera_To_USBDisk/readme.txt

   ******************************************************************************
    @endverbatim

-@par Example Description
+@par Application Description

-This example provides a short description of how to use the DCMI to interface with camera module and display in continuous mode the picture on LCD and to save a picture in USB device.
+This application provides a short description of how to use the DCMI to interface with camera module and display in continuous mode the picture on LCD and to save a picture in USB device.